alialgharable/Echo-WhatsApp-Bot/README.md

-🤖 Echo — Personal WhatsApp Bot
+# Echo Your Personal WhatsApp Bot

-Echo is a personal WhatsApp bot built with Node.js and Baileys, created for experimentation, learning, and private use.
+Echo is your personal WhatsApp bot built with Node.js and Baileys, created for experimentation, learning, and private use.

-It is designed to be stable, configurable, and easy to extend, with a clean command system, permission controls, and safe media handling.
+It is designed to be easily configurable, and easy to add commands, with a clean command system, permission controls, and safe media handling.

-Echo responds to messages prefixed with . and can be used in both private chats and groups, depending on configuration.
+Echo responds to messages prefixed with `.` and can be used in both private chats and groups, depending on configuration.

-🎯 Purpose
+## Echo's Purpose

-This project is:

-For personal use

-For learning and experimentation

-Not intended for public deployment or mass usage
+This project is intended for personal use and learning and experimental purposes

-Features and structure are built to be clear and maintainable, not bloated.
+Features and structure are built to be clear and maintainable.

-✨ Current Features
+## Current Features

-🧠 Command System
+### Command System

-Prefix-based commands (.)

-Modular command files

-Automatic argument parsing
+Echo uses prefixed based commands to respond

 Easy to add or remove commands

-🔐 Permissions
+## Permissions

-Bot owner detection

-Per-command restrictions:

-Owner-only commands

-Group-only commands

-Global configuration flags to:

-Lock all commands to owner

-Lock all commands to groups
+There are some commands which can be only used by the owners of the bot, or in groups only.

+Commands can be configured to be only used by the owners of bot or in groups only.

-🖼️ Stickers
+## Stickers

-Convert images into valid WhatsApp stickers
+Echo can convert images into valid WhatsApp stickers

-Proper image → WEBP conversion

-Stickers can be saved and reused
+Stickers can be saved and reused later

-Graceful handling of blocked media

-🧱 Stability
+## Stability

 Central message handler

-Safe async execution
+Safe asynchronous execution

-Error handling to prevent crashes
+Careful error handling to prevent crashes

 Designed to tolerate WhatsApp media limitations

-⚙️ Configuration
+## Configuration

-All main behavior is controlled from config.js:
+All main behavior is controlled from config.js

-module.exports = {
-  prefix: '.',
-  owner: 'YOUR_NUMBER',
-  globalOwnerOnly: false,
-  globalGroupOnly: false,
-  botName: 'Echo'
-}

-📂 Project Structure
-Echo/
-├── auth/               # WhatsApp session data
-├── commands/           # Command modules
-├── handlers/           # Message handling logic
-├── config.js           # Global configuration
-├── index.js            # Entry point
-└── README.md

-🚀 Running the Bot
+## Running the Bot

-npm install
-node index.js
+1. Ensure that all dependencies are present: `npm install @whiskeysockets/baileys sharp qrcode-terminal dotenv @google/generative-ai`

+2. Run the `index.js` file using `node index.js` in the terminal

-Scan the QR code with WhatsApp Web to log in.
+3. Scan the QR code with WhatsApp to log in.

-⚠️ Notes
+## Notes

 Media handling depends on WhatsApp Web behavior

 Some images may be blocked by WhatsApp servers

 This bot is not optimized for public or large-scale use

-🧠 Philosophy

-Echo is built to be:

-Simple

-Predictable

-Easy to modify

-A solid base for future features